 In April 2012, the Superior Court of New Jersey, Law Division, Atlantic County (the "Court") granted the motion for Summary Judgment filed by the Marsh Defendants dismissing Aztar's complaint with prejudice.
-Subsequently, Aztar filed a Motion for Reconsideration with the Court, which motion is pending the Court's consideration.
+Subsequently, Aztar filed a Motion for Reconsideration with the Court, which motion was denied.
+In September 2012, Aztar appealed the Court's decision to dismiss the case with the Superior Court of New Jersey, Appellate Division, which appeal is currently pending.
+Any recovery obtained by Aztar in this action will be recoverable by Tropicana as the current owner of Tropicana AC.

-PSC Metals has been designated as a potentially responsible party, or PRP, under U.S. federal and state superfund laws with respect to certain sites with which PSC Metals may have had a direct or indirect involvement.
+PSC Metals has been designated as a potentially responsible party ("PRP") under U.S. federal and state superfund laws with respect to certain sites with which PSC Metals may have had a direct or indirect involvement.
 It is alleged that PSC Metals and its subsidiaries or their predecessors transported waste to the sites, disposed of waste at the sites or operated the sites in question.
-PSC Metals has negotiated a settlement with the EPA that will resolve PSC Metals and its predecessors' liability associated with the Port Refinery superfund site in the Village of Rye Brook, NY.
-PSC Metals will make a one-time payment of \$225,000 to resolve the matter.
-PSC Metals expects to make the payment in August 2012 and has adequately accrued for this settlement.
+PSC Metals has negotiated a settlement with the EPA that resolves PSC Metals and its predecessors' liability associated with the Port Refinery superfund site in the Village of Rye Brook, NY.
+PSC Metals made a one-time payment of \$225,000 to resolve the matter.
 With respect to all other matters in which PSC Metals has been designated as a PRP under U.S. federal and state superfund laws, PSC Metals has reviewed the nature and extent of the allegations, the number, connection and financial ability of other named and unnamed PRPs and the nature and estimated cost of the likely remedy.
-Based on reviewing the nature and extent of the allegations, PSC Metals has liability to remediate these sites to be immaterial at each of June 30, 2012 and December 31, 2011.
+Based on reviewing the nature and extent of the allegations, PSC Metals has estimated its liability to remediate these sites to be immaterial at each of September 30, 2012 and December 31, 2011.
 If it is determined that PSC Metals has liability to remediate those sites and that more expensive remediation approaches are required in the future, PSC Metals could incur additional obligations, which could be material.